 The San Gabriel Mission

 The history of the Pasadena area, like much of California, began as the home to Native Americans prior to the arrival of the Spanish.
 The Hahamogna inhabited this area until the Spanish arrived in 1771.
-They established the San Gabriel Mission located just south of current-day Pasadena in the town of San Gabriel.
+At this time The San Gabriel Mission was established just south of current-day Pasadena in the town of San Gabriel.
 This is the fourth of the Spanish built California Missions, so it offers a superb glimpse into the history of the area.
 Portions of the building were damaged by earthquakes over the years however much of the mission is original.

 It’s worth the trip to see the beautiful architecture and historical artifacts.
 In addition, this mission claims the title of being the first winery in California.
 The Trinity Vine was planted in 1775 and provided cuttings that were used throughout the state.
 The remnants of the winemaking facility are on display as is an offspring of the original grapevine.